 Yes, smaller breed dogs still need to be walked and exercised daily.
 But not as much is required to keep them in shape.
 This is because smaller dogs naturally burn more calories at a resting state than larger breeds.

-A blend of low impact and high energy activities spread throughout the day are sufficient to keep these dogs healthy.
+A blend of low impact and high energy activities spread throughout the day is sufficient to keep these dogs healthy.

 Medium and Large Breeds